 https://www.linkedin.com/jobs/search?keywords=python%2Bdeveloper&location=United%2BStates

-The above URL uses basic search filters.
-However, it accepts further parameters to narrow down the search, such as date, experience level, or city.
+The URL above uses basic filters.
+It also accepts extra parameters to narrow results, such as date, experience level, or city.

 import json